 Celebrating NAIDOC Week

-NAIDOC originally stood for ‘National Aborigines and Islanders Day Observance Committee’.
-This committee was once responsible for organising national activities during NAIDOC Week and its acronym has since become the name of the week itself.
+The NAIDOC acronym originally stood for ‘National Aborigines and Islanders Day Observance Committee’.
+The committee that was once responsible for organising national activities, has since become the name of the week itself.

-To find out about events in your area please visit the NAIDOC week events page.
 Aboriginal and Torres Strait Islander employees are able to access Cultural Leave to attend NAIDOC week events.